nem0/lent/README.md

 How to use it:

-1. include lent.h and lent.cpp in your project
+1. include lent.h and lent.c in your project
 2. enjoy

 See ```samples``` for more info